ibaratori/markdown-portfolio/_includes/05-emphasis.md

 Write out some of your awesome attributes, and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
+1.my favorite japanse animation
+  *death note
+  *mob100
+  *flcl
+2.the japanese singers I like
+  1.sudamasaki
+  2.aimyon
+  3.hoshinogen